Kizzuwatna: History

 On Kizzuwatna's north-eastern border, there also existed the state of Ishuwa during this period, that played a political role in the rivalry between Hittites and the Mitanni.

-At the time of Kizzuwatna king Shunashura I (Sunassura), the Hittite king Tudhaliya I became more powerful.
+At the time of Kizzuwatna king Sunassura (Shunashura), the Hittite king Tudhaliya I became more powerful.
 He concluded a treaty with Sunassura, and took it away from the domination of Mitanni.

 His adopted son king Arnuwanda I likely continued the policy of his father.
 The exceedingly rough and unfavourable terrain of the Tarsus Mountains made it likely that to remain in a position of prominence among their Hurrian- and Luwian- speaking neighbours, the Kizzuwatna requested favourable terms for the treaties, and that they were subsequently granted.

 Kizzuwatna rebelled during the reign of Suppiluliuma I but remained in the Hittite Empire for 200 years.
 In the famous Battle of Kadesh (c.
 1274 BC), Kizzuwatna supplied troops to the Hittite king.
 As master equestrians, some of the first in the areas south of the Caucasus region, they provided the horses, which were later favoured by King Solomon and allowed the more aggressive use of the Hittite chariot than their Egyptian and Assyrian rivals were able.

 The Kizzuwatna were master craftsman, mining experts and blacksmiths.
 Being the first to work "black iron", which is understood to have been iron of meteoric origin, into weapons such as maces, swords and warheads for spears.
 Their location in the mineral-rich Tarsus Range gave them ample materials from which to work.

 Around 1200 BC, an invasion by the Sea Peoples is believed to have temporarily displaced the people of the Cilician plain, but many among the entourage of the Sea peoples were likely to have been composed of Luwian and Hurrians, possibly to ensure that they had a stake in how the invasions ended for their people, rather than being simple victims of them.

 After the fall of the Hittite Empire, the Neo-Hittite kingdom Quwe, or Hiyawa, emerged in the area of former Kizzuwatna.